 Oregon is well known for lush ancient forests and a picturesque coastline that teems with waterbirds.
 This is the Oregon west of the Cascade Mountains, where most of the human population resides.
 Less well known is how radically different the habitat and climate become as one moves south and east.
 In the “rain shadow” of the Cascades one finds dry, open conifer forests, desert-like shrub-steppe, and stark vistas of canyons and fault-block mountains, while farther south one experiences warm summers with virtually no rain.
 It’s this meeting of Pacific, Continental, and Mediterranean climates in astonishingly close proximity that gives the state of Oregon an avian diversity greater than any other area in the world at a similar latitude—especially in woodpeckers and owls.
 We’ll explore most of this diversity in scenic state parks on the coast, vibrant national wildlife refuges in the Willamette Valley, extensive coniferous forests on both sides of the Cascades and open expanses of sagebrush in the eastern deserts.

-Day 1: The trip begins at 6 p.m. in Portland.
+Day 1: The trip begins at 6 p.m.with a meeting in the lobby of our Portland airport-area motel.
 Night in Portland.

 On the day between trips south to the refuge we’ll venture north into the Silvies River drainage in the superb pine-fir-larch woods of the Ochoco and Blue Mountains.
-Here we have an excellent chance of finding Williamson’s Sapsucker, White-headed Woodpecker and Dusky Flycatcher among many other species.
-We’ll also make an evening visit here to look for Flammulated Owl, which though difficult to see well, can be surprisingly common.
+Here we have an excellent chance of finding Williamson’s Sapsucker, White-headed Woodpecker, “Slate-colored” Fox Sparrow, and Dusky Flycatcher, and we’ll make a special attempt for Dusky Grouse.
+We’ll also make an evening visit north of town to look for Flammulated Owl, which though difficult to see well, can be surprisingly common.
 Nights in Burns/Hines.

 Day 12: The trip concludes this morning in Portland.